Scottish Reformation

 Statue of John Knox, a leading figure of the Scottish Reformation.

 The Scottish Reformation was the process whereby Scotland broke away from the Catholic Church, and established the Protestant Church of Scotland.
-(Note: Popularly known as the "kirk") It forms part of the wider European 16th-century Protestant Reformation.
+(Note: Popularly known as 'the Kirk') It forms part of the wider European 16th-century Protestant Reformation.

 From the first half of the 16th century, Scottish scholars and religious leaders were influenced by the teachings of the Protestant reformer, Martin Luther.
 In 1560, a group of Scottish nobles known as the Lords of the Congregation gained control of government.
 Under their guidance, the Scottish Reformation Parliament passed legislation that established a Protestant creed, and rejected Papal supremacy, although these were only formally ratified by James VI in 1567.
+The kirk itself became the subject of national pride, and many Scots saw their country as a new Israel.

 Directed by John Knox, the new Church of Scotland adopted a Presbyterian structure and largely Calvinist doctrine.
 The Reformation resulted in major changes in Scottish education, art and religious practice.
-The kirk itself became the subject of national pride, and many Scots saw their country as a new Israel.